jeremybusk/me/README.md

 * LXD / LXC
 * QEMU
 * KVM
-* VMware
+* VMware (migrations to new platforms)
 * Proxmox
-* OKD/OpenShift - Note, I only played with it a long time ago when it still was OpenShift Origin but I'm interested with it especially for security.
+* OKD/OpenShift, Podman - Note, I only played with it a long time ago when it still was OpenShift Origin but this is a great security focused platform that should be considered.

 ### Networking / Security